apollographql/apollo-kotlin-normalized-cache-incubating/design-docs/Expiration.md

   the schema.
 - Pro: this can be done in a dedicated Gradle plugin
 - Con: more 'plumbing' - it requires to manually pass `Expiration.maxAges` to the constructor of the `CacheResolver`.

+In the end this (B) is the approach we're taking, and using an Apollo Kotlin Compiler Plugin to do so.